 * Dollar index snaps 4-day losing streak

-* Treasury yields elevated as equities gain, supporting dollar
+* Treasury yields rise as equities gain, supporting dollar

-TOKYO, April 13 (Reuters) - The dollar neared a 1-1/2-month high against the yen on Friday, as an improvement in investor risk appetite buoyed equities and pushed U.S. yields significantly higher.
+TOKYO, April 13 (Reuters) - The dollar firmed against its peers on Friday, supported as an improvement in investor risk appetite lifted equities and pushed U.S. yields significantly higher.

 "The dollar had not shown a strong correlation with U.S. yields recently.
 But the correlation returned somewhat, with currencies taking notice of such a spike in yields," said Junichi Ishikawa, senior FX strategist at IG Securities in Tokyo.